FAA: Boeing pressured safety workers at SC aircraft plant

 The proposed civil penalties “are a clear and strong reminder of our obligations,” company spokesman Peter Pedraza said in a statement.
 “Undue pressure of any type is inconsistent with our values and will not be tolerated."

 For decades, the FAA has relied on employees of aircraft manufacturers to carry out some safety-related tests and analysis.
-The approach saves the government money, but it has come under scrutiny in Congress since two deadly crashes involving Boeing 737 Max jets.
+The approach saves the government money, but it has come under scrutiny in Congress since two deadly crashes involving Boeing 737 Max jets, which are built at a separate plant near Seattle.

 Some lawmakers say letting company employees do safety analysis amounts to self-regulation, and Congress is considering changes in the FAA's use and oversight of those company employees.